awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraFeaturesRegionsDBEngines.grids.md

 | AWS GovCloud \(US\-East\) | \- | \- | \- | \- |
 | AWS GovCloud \(US\-West\) | \- | \- | \- | \- |

-## Aurora Serverless<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Serverless"></a>
+## Aurora Serverless v1<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Serverless"></a>

-Aurora Serverless is an on\-demand, auto\-scaling feature designed to be a cost\-effective approach to running intermittent or unpredictable workloads on Amazon Aurora\.
+Aurora Serverless v1 is an on\-demand, auto\-scaling feature designed to be a cost\-effective approach to running intermittent or unpredictable workloads on Amazon Aurora\.
 It automatically starts up, shuts down, and scales capacity up or down, as needed by your applications\.
-For more information, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.
+For more information, see [Using Amazon Aurora Serverless v1](aurora-serverless.md)\.

 | Region | Aurora MySQL 5\.6 | Aurora MySQL 5\.7 | Aurora PostgreSQL 10 | Aurora PostgreSQL 11 |